jin-adcapsule/52switch_frontend/README.md

 ***

-### 52Switch: Attendance and Day-Off Management Application
+### 52Switch Attendance and Day-Off Management System

 ***
 **52Switch** is a comprehensive attendance and day-off management application designed to streamline employee attendance tracking and day-off requests/approvals.<br>The project is built using **Flutter** for the frontend, **Spring Boot** with **GraphQL** for the backend, and **MongoDB** as the database.